KimConcepcion/IPC/README.md

 # IPC
-Simple IPC example with unix sockets in Linux
+Very simple IPC example with unix sockets in Linux